Massachusetts Real Estate- Merrimack Valley

 As a real estate agent, I certainly see many of the common mistakes a homeowner and sometimes a professional will make when building a deck.

-Common Mistakes When Building A Deck
+Common Mistakes When Building A Deck in Massachusetts

 Decks have a high cost in building materials.
-When it comes time to sell there is nothing worse than a home inspector pointing out all the issues with shoddy workmanship.
+When it comes time to sell there is nothing worse than a home inspector pointing out all the issues with shoddy workmanship performed on a deck.
 You have spent all the money on materials but if your deck is improperly constructed many buyers will be concerned with the safety of the home’s deck.
-They may not want to take on the cost of repairing or replacing an expensive deck.

 Many issues revolve around the proper sizing of the lumber and the deck framing techniques you use.
 A beautiful deck is worthless if the deck framing is inadequate.

-Not Pulling A Building Permit
+Not Pulling A Massachusetts Building Permit

 I know in my neck of the woods every community requires you to pull a building permit when building a deck.
 A building permit and subsequent inspections will ensure your deck was built to code and there are no safety concerns in the construction of your deck.

-• Framing techniques for your deck
+• Proper framing techniques for your deck

-• Footing depth and size
+• Proper footing depth and size

 • Size of the framing including deck joists, deck post size and spacing, etc…